GarethMSheldon/MikLink-PortToPython/docs/epic.md

 app/src/main/java/com/app/miklink/data/repository/mikrotik/MikroTikProbeConnectivityRepository.kt

-Also add a quick search-based sweep for the same pattern in nearby files (e.g., AndroidDocumentReader.kt), so we donƒ?Tt fix only the currently-reported subset and leave landmines for the next build variant.
+Also add a quick search-based sweep for the same pattern in nearby files (e.g., AndroidDocumentReader.kt), so we don't fix only the currently-reported subset and leave landmines for the next build variant.

 Room deprecation